spiceai/spiceai/docs/PRINCIPLES.md

-# Spice AI First Principles
+# Spice.ai First Principles

-Spice AI is built upon a foundation of first principles.
+Spice.ai is built upon a foundation of first principles.

 ## Summary